IDGretchen/SDEV248/README.md

 # SDEV248
-Course resources for SDEV248 Spring 23
+Course resources for SDEV248 Spring 2023 taught at Ivy Tech, Muncie.
+This was a Vitual Instriction course.